 The first thing that you will notice when you see this dish is the rainbow of colors from the different vegetables and fruit used here, and this would make a very impressive Paleo side dish to serve at a dinner party, or as a main course for a vegetarian meal.
 If you don’t have a pressure cooker, you can easily cook this on the stovetop, just be careful to keep an eye on the liquid level.

 Ingredients: salmon filets, olive oil, cabbage, fennel (or celery heart), apples, chicken broth (or water), coconut oil, bacon, salt.

 Using the bacon as a topping for this AIP-friendly salmon gives this whole dish a professional and appealing look, so this would be good when you are entertaining.
-The apples and fennel give this dish an original mix of flavours and of course we know how well fennel goes with most fish.
-You can use any cabbage that you like, but one idea would be to try using red cabbage as a way to add to the colour.
+The apples and fennel give this dish an original mix of flavors and of course we know how well fennel goes with most fish.
+You can use any cabbage that you like, but one idea would be to try using red cabbage as a way to add to the color.

 – Keto Summit

 Ingredients: cabbage, carrot, apple cider vinegar, mayo, mustard, onion.

 Coleslaw is a side dish that is recognized all over the world, with certain variations depending on where you are.
 However, the most common type is a mix of cabbage, carrot and onion in a mayo dressing, just like this one.
 It makes a great Keto side as it goes well with so many meats and fish, even burgers, and can be a great way to encourage picky eaters to eat vegetables.